 The complete chart for the whole roadmap is given below with some additional details written inside it.

 There could be things still missing in the roadmap but this is all of what you need for any “Frontend Engineering” role.
-And remember the key is to practicing as much as you can.
+And remember the key is to practice as much as you can.
 It might look scarier in the beginning and you will feel like you are not grasping much but that is normal and over time you will feel that you are getting better and better.
 And don’t forget to ask for help if you are stuck, you will be amazed by how many people are willing to help.

 This roadmap along with the backend and operations roadmaps can be found through my GitHub profile.
 Please note that I am still working on upgrading the Backend and DevOps and plan to release them in the next few days.